Asnawi Mangkualam: International career

+Youth

-Often being a key player for Indonesia national Under-16, Under-19 and Under-23 squads.
+Asnawi was often a key player for Indonesia's national Under-16, Under-19 and Under-23 squads.

 Asnawi made his international debut for the senior team on 21 March 2017, when he got on the pitch as a substitute during a friendly match against Myanmar.
 In the process, he broke a record for the youngest player to win an international senior cap for Indonesia, at the age of 17 years and 167 days.
 Later, this record was broken by Ronaldo Kwateh at the age of 17 years and 104 days on 27 January 2022.
 He was part of the Under-23 squad that won silver in the 2019 Southeast Asian Games in the Philippines and voted into the tournament's best eleven.

+Senior

-In November 2021, Indonesian coach, Shin Tae-yong called Asnawi up to the full national side, for the friendly matches in Turkey against Afghanistan and Myanmar.
+In November 2021, Indonesian coach Shin Tae-yong called Asnawi up to the Indonesia national team for the friendly matches in Turkey against Afghanistan and Myanmar.
 In December 2021, he was named in Indonesian's squad for the 2020 AFF Championship in Singapore.

-On 12 December 2021, Asnawi scored his first international goal with a penalty against Laos at 2020 AFF Championship and Asnawi also providing the assist for Irfan Jaya to score Indonesia's second goal in an eventual 1–5 win.
+On 12 December, Asnawi scored his first international goal with a penalty against Laos at the 2020 AFF Championship in an eventual 1–5 win.

+On 19 January 2024, Asnawi scored a penalty against Vietnam as the sole goal of the game in a 1–0 victory, in a group stage match of the 2023 AFC Asian Cup.
+This goal proved decisive in Indonesia's qualification to the round of 16, as it earned the 3 points needed to qualify as one of the best third-placed teams.

+Controversies

+However, during the match against Singapore on 25 December 2021, Asnawi drew criticism from both sides after he was caught mocking a clearly distraught Singaporean winger Faris Ramli after the latter missed a stoppage-time penalty, with Asnawi warned by Shin that he would be removed from the national team should it happen again.

 Personal life

-Mangkualam is the son of Bahar Muharram, a former Indonesian footballer himself currently serving as an assistant coach at PSM Makassar, the club Mangkualam played for between 2017 and 2021.
+Asnawi is the son of Bahar Muharram, a former Indonesian footballer himself currently serving as an assistant coach at PSM Makassar, the club he played between 2017 and 2021.
+His cousin, Sulthan Zaky, who is also a footballer and currently plays for PSM Makassar.